 Compensation for Wrong-Way Accident Victims

 Drivers who either deliberately or accidentally drive the wrong way on a city street, highway, or interstate pose an obvious danger to all other motorists.
 Because automobiles are heading directly toward one another at a high speed there is typically little or no time for drivers to react or avoid the collision.
 Wrong-way crashes are almost always head-on collisions that result in life-threatening injuries or even death for some accident victims.

-If you were injured or lost a loved one in wrong-way motor vehicle accident, you may benefit from working with an attorney who has experience with wrong-way lawsuits and/or negotiating wrong-way accident settlements.
+If you were injured or lost a loved one in wrong-way car accident, you may benefit from working with an attorney who has experience with wrong-way lawsuits and/or negotiating wrong-way accident settlements.
 To learn your legal options schedule a free legal consultation at 206-727-4000.

 Holding Drivers Responsible for Wrong-Way Accidents